thuymymai/Helpers/README.md

 ## App Features
 - Helpseeker users:
-  * Emergency call to volunteer in urgent matters
+  * Emergency call to nearest volunteer in urgent matters
   * Browse first aid manual for information and instructions
   * Scan map by location for available volunteers and contact if needed
-  * Upload help form to when assistance is needed
+  * Upload help form when assistance is needed
 - Volunteer users:
   * Receive push notifications when new tasks are sent by helpseekers
   * Browse tasks by categories or view all tasks and accept at their own convenience